 - All secondary programs associated with the home school will be offered

-- We anticipate September to January will be the Quadmester model – 2 courses will be taken per Quadmester.
-The daily schedule and number of courses per day is yet to be determined.
+- We anticipate September 2022 will be the traditional semester model – four courses will be taken per semester.

 - Students will be registered as Lambton Kent Composite School (LKCS) students.